josue-rojas/Modulos-Design/README.md

 To run with scripts
 (the scripts watch \_coffee, \_sass, and \_data to join files)
 - clone
-- MUST HAVE FSWATCH AND PYTHON 2.7
+- MUST HAVE ALL THINGS FROM INIT/NEED AND PYTHON 2.7
 - go to \_scripts and double click server.command
 - go to http://localhost:4000/

 To run just without scripts
-_Note: this will not make new coffee or scss files in resources folder_
+_Note: this will not make new coffee or scss files in resources folder (this is regular jekyll)_
 - clone this repo
 - open terminal
 - cd into this directory